BeehiveForum/BeehiveForum/docs/readme.txt

-This step is similar to 1.2.3, though you may wish to upload to a temporary directory (e.g. if your forum is currently installed in a subdirectory 'forum', you may wish to upload the new files to a subdirectory 'forumtemp'.
-If uploading to a separate directory, remember to also upload the files you backed-up in 1.4.2.
+This step is similar to 1.2.3, though you may wish to upload to a temporary directory (e.g. if your forum is currently installed in a subdirectory 'forum', you may wish to upload the new files to a subdirectory 'forumtemp' so that you can make any neccesary changes before replacing the old files with the newer ones.

 1.4.1.4 Run the upgrade script